aamena0/ECG-heart-model/README.md

 AD8232 Connections (Common to all Steps):
 GND: Connect to Arduino GND
 OUTPUT: Connect to Arduino Analog Pin A0
-LO +: Connect to Arduino Analog In Pin A3 (Leads-On Detection) LO -: Connect to Arduino Analog In Pin A2 (Leads-Off Detection)
+LO +: Connect to Arduino Analog In Pin A3 (Leads-Off Detection) LO -: Connect to Arduino Analog In Pin A2 (Leads-Off Detection)
 SDN: Connect to Arduino Digital Pin 4.